AugieDoebling/DigitalCurrencies-SeniorProject/README.md

 ## What's in This Repository
 **Twitter** - Code used to call Twitter API to collect data.
 After initial collection, we have about 6 million rows.
 After its finalized, our plan is to publish this (and other public data we've collected to [Kaggle](https://www.kaggle.com/datasets).

+**DataCleaning** - Scripts used to create a data file necessary for stistical learning analyses.  dataSetup.py is the main script to run and will create a csv file containing currency prices by minute along with information about tweets regarding the currency (sentiment, favorites, etc)

 *More to come as project progesses*